Remember the Candy Crush game?

 Channels which encourage employee feedback and contributions will also prosper, inspired by consumer interest in social interactivity.

-As organizations up their game to capture employee attention, expect to see the consumer and corporate worlds blur for internal comms.
+As organizations up their game to capture employee attention, expect to see the consumer and corporate worlds blur for internal communications.

 4. Technology takeover brings progress and protest

-The impact of technology on internal comms isn’t new, but will continue to exert considerable influence.
+The impact of technology on internal communications isn’t new, but will continue to exert considerable influence.
 Many internal communicators have found that technology is delivering and disrupting in equal measure.

-The growth of virtual teams has made effective employee comms even more important.
+The growth of virtual teams has made effective employee communications even more important.
 Remote staff demand higher levels of engagement to feel part of the organization.

 Innovations like AI, robots and automation are growing in potential, but their introduction will make it harder to build internal brand.